Barefoot vacation

 A side note: the Safeway stores here are all barefoot friendly (no signs posted, and no hassles); and as some of you probably know, their employees are required to be extra helpful and friendly to the customers (this was brought up on "20/20").
 In my early days of barefooting in public, I would get really nervous when a Safeway employee approached me to ask if I needed help with anything.
 I wished they would just leave me alone.
 But now I've gotten used to it and in fact appreciate it 'cos they're still helpful and friendly despite the fact that I'm barefoot :)

-My friend commented that he was surprised that "Denny's" and "Pizza Hut" in Hawaii don't have "the sign" posted at the door, 'cos the ones in New Zealand have it!
+My friend commented that he was surprised that "Denny's" and "Pizza Hut" in Hawaii don't have the "no bare feet" sign posted at the door, 'cos the ones in New Zealand have it!

 The following day they went on a tour to the "Polynesian Culture Center" (a popular tourist attraction on the island) which took pretty much the whole day (including meals and shows).
 My friend carried his thongs in his backpack, just in case.
 He said there was a sign saying "shirt and shoes required" posted there but he ignored it and never got hassled even once.
 One person asked him if he lost his shoes, and he just said: "No, I just don't like wearing them!".
 He also saw another person barefoot there.
 Jokingly he said to me that "the sign" was posted to distinguish the visitors from the performers (who are all barefoot).